tdouce/vim_config/README.markdown

    `homesick clone your_github_username/vim_config` (assuming you cloned it on github)
 4. Symlink it using homesick: `homesick symlink your_github_username/vim_config`
+5. Install vundle if you haven't already: `git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`
-5. Open vim.
+6. Open vim.
 There will be errors this first time because you haven't installed any of the plugins yet.
 Run `:BundleInstall` to tell Vundle to install all of the packages for you (more on Vundle below).
-6. Restart vim.
+7. Restart vim.
 Enjoy.

 ## FEATURES ##